Collaborative Research Centres

 They allow researchers to tackle innovative, challenging, complex and long-term research undertakings through the coordination and concentration of individuals and resources within the applicant universities.
 They therefore enable institutional priority area development and structural development.
 Cooperations with non-university research institutions are expressly encouraged.

 Collaborative Research Centres consist of a large number of projects.
 The number and scope of these projects depend on the research programme.
 Individual projects are led by one researcher or jointly by several researchers.

-At its meeting on 13 December 2017, the Senate of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) decided to introduce a two-year pilot phase for the cross-format comparison of draft proposals in the Research Unit, Research Training Group and Collaborative Research Centre programmes, with effect from 1 January 2018.
+- At its meeting on 18 September 2019, the Senate of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) decided to extend the pilot phase, which has been running since 1 January 2018, for the cross-format comparison of draft proposals in the Research Unit, Research Training Group and Collaborative Research Centre programmes until mid-2022.
+Interner Linkmore

 The realisation of excellent research within the group; the development of priority areas and structural development at the applicant university/universities; interdisciplinary cooperation; support of early career researchers and equal opportunity for women and men in research

 Universities (and institutions of equivalent status entitled to confer doctorates) in Germany; other research institutions which are to make essential contributions to the research programme can be integrated

 High scientific quality and originality at an internationally competitive level; a complex, long-term research programme; coherent interlinking of projects; researchers with very good track records; appropriate staffing, funding and infrastructure; convincing contributions to development of priority areas and structural development at the applicant universities; support of early career researchers and equality for women and men in research; professional management

 Type and Extent of Funding